 Mom felt strongly that those who didn’t see her when she was alive didn’t need to see her when she was dead.
 She said that funerals were for the living and thus was quite indifferent about having one.
 She told me to do what I needed to do to feel comforted when she died, and since the thought of standing for hours while a line full of people tell me how sorry they are sounds more painful than comforting, public services won’t be held.
 If you feel led to do something to honor my mom, a donation to the American Diabetes Association or the National Kidney Foundation would help to fight two of the main diseases that ultimately took her life.
 Because she always took care of children who needed to be loved, I think she would also be touched by donations toyour local foster care system or social services.

-To send flowers to Penny's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Penny Dean, please visit our floral store.